 Writing Contests FAQ

 - The sponsor or publisher asks for money.
 If a contest requires a reading fee, consider (a) whether the sponsor is a for-profit or nonprofit organization, and (b) whether you feel its activities other than the contest are worth supporting.
-It does cost money to run a contest, so don't label all contests with fees as scams.
-Your entry fee may be used towards helping to keep a publicly supported arts organization healthy.
+It does cost money to run a contest, and entry fees can help a nonprofit literary arts organization or publication underwrite those and other promotional costs.
 A commercial sponsor of a contest, however, should only earn a profit by selling the winning book.

 - The offer is a form letter that looks unprofessional.
-Using handwriting-style typefaces and fake Post-it notes is a popular tactic with direct-mail solicitation from a charity or book-club, but you shouldn't find these on an acceptance letter from a publisher.
+Using handwriting-style typefaces and fake Post-it notes is a popular tactic with direct-mail solicitation from a charity, but you shouldn't find these on an acceptance letter from a publisher.

-- Find out which competitions you are eligible for and their deadlines through resources such as Poets & Writers Magazine, which also hosts a writing contests database on its website, pw.org; Grants & Awards Available to American Writers; and the Poet's Market, published annually.
+- Find out which competitions you are eligible for and their deadlines through resources such as Poets & Writers Magazine, which also hosts a writing contests database, the annual Poet's Market guide (Writer's Digest Books), and the listings at New Pages.

-- Read the guidelines very carefeully and follow them to the letter.
+- Read the contest guidelines very carefeully and follow them to the letter.

 - Always keep a copy of your writing.
-Do not expect to receive your entry back unless the guidelines explicitly state entries will be returned and you include an SASE of an appropriate size with enough postage.
+If you have mailed your submission, do not expect to receive your entry back unless the guidelines explicitly state entries will be returned, and you include a SASE of an appropriate size with enough postage.

 Detailed guidelines and entry forms for our awards are available on each award page, a list of which is here.
 If you have read the guidelines and still have a question, feel free to email: email@example.com.